glennj/exercism.io/tcl/variable-length-quantity/README.md

 # Variable Length Quantity

+Welcome to Variable Length Quantity on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement variable length quantity encoding and decoding.

 The goal of this exercise is to implement [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) encoding/decoding.